SKF: Initial growth and expansion

+The main corporate strategies of SKF have always been focused on the development and maintenance of the manufactured bearings and the manufacturing bases.
+As an exception, in 1917 Volvo was established at SKF to construct an innovative type of car with the implementation of new bearings.
+In 1926, the subsidiary automobile company Volvo was founded as an engineering project by Assar Gabrielsson, Bjorn Prytz and Gustaf Larson, and separated as an independent company in 1935.
+With this innovative startup project, SKF once again contributed to the Swedish and global machine industry development.

+Axel Carlander was CEO of SKF from 1907 to 1937 and died in 1939.
+Sven Wingqvist was CEO of SKF from 1938 to 1953.
+Sven Wingqvist and Marcus Wallenberg were co-founders of Svenska Aeroplane Aktiebolaget (SAAB AB).

 By 1912, SKF was represented in 32 countries and by 1930, a staff of over 21,000 were employed in 12 manufacturing facilities worldwide with the largest in Philadelphia, United States.

 SKF began its operations in India in 1923 by establishing a trading outpost in Calcutta.
 The early operations involved the importing of automotive bearings.
 SKF India Ltd was incorporated in 1961 following a collaboration between AB SKF, Associated Bearing Co.
 Ltd and Investment Corp. of India Ltd. In 1963, SKF set up its first bearing factory in Pune, Maharashtra.

-Assar Gabrielsson, SKF sales manager, and Björn Prytz, Managing Director of SKF were the founders of Volvo AB in 1926.
+Assar Gabrielsson, SKF sales manager, and Björn Prytz, Managing Director of SKF, were the founders of Volvo AB in 1926.
 In the beginning, the company functioned as a subsidiary automobile company within the SKF group.
 SKF funded the production run of the first thousand cars, built at Hisingen in Gothenburg, beginning in 1927.
 SKF used one of the company's trademarked names: AB Volvo, which derives from the Latin "I roll", with its obvious connotations of bearings in motion.
-The ownership of Volvo lasted until 1935 when the last shares were divested.
+The ownership of Volvo lasted until 1935, when the last shares were divested.